NordLayer - Network Security

 When cyberattacks happen, NAC can spring into action.
 Companies can set up NAC applications to deliver threat response data to third-party security partners, facilitating immediate mitigation measures.
 Any endpoints affected by attacks can be neutralized and quarantined, and lateral movement throughout networks can be restricted.

-The Internet-of-Things has become a vital tool for companies in diverse sectors, with IoT devices like automated equipment, sensors, smart grids, and even IoT-connected vehicle fleets all featuring.
-NAC can connect large numbers of IoT devices securely and systematically, ensuring that no rogue devices are left unmapped — also applying to the proliferation of medical devices connected to the IoT.
+The internet of things has become a vital tool for companies in diverse sectors.
+IoT devices like automated equipment, sensors, smart grids, and even IoT-connected vehicle fleets are featured.
+NAC solutions can connect large numbers of IoT devices securely and systematically, ensuring that no rogue devices are left unmapped — this also applies to the proliferation of medical devices connected to the IoT.
 Flows of sensitive data can be regulated and protected via adaptive NAC solutions.

 Security compliance

-NAC is also a valuable tool to ensure compliance with relevant cybersecurity regulations.
-Network security policies can be integrated into GDPR or HIPAA compliance plans, providing evidence that networks meet external standards.
+NAC solution is also a valuable tool to ensure compliance with relevant cybersecurity regulations.
+Network security policies can be integrated into GDPR or HIPAA compliance plans, proving that networks meet external standards.

-What are the main types of Network Access Control solutions?
+What are the main types of network access control?

-There are many NAC packages around and an almost infinite number of ways to configure them.
-However, it helps to simplify things by dividing them into two major types:
+There are many NAC solution packages and almost infinite ways to configure them.
+However, it helps to simplify things by dividing them into two major types.

 Pre-admission